Plans, permits, and a soil report.

 - Centralized network closet keeps the open-plan aesthetic clean.

-- Conduit runs to chosen access-point locations saved at framing stage.
+- CAT6 conduit runs to chosen access-point locations at framing stage.

 - Steel framing affects Wi-Fi — plan mesh AP placement carefully.